viveksgarg/Tasty/README.md

 ## Introduction to Tasty

 This project was developed as part of a certification program introduced by our organization's management.
 The program required developers to become certified Android developers through two stages.
-This is not my best work, to be fairly judged I have added a list of enhancements, that I plan to implement.

 - The first stage involved a Kotlin proficiency test, which I cleared on my first attempt with a score of 86 out of 100.
 - In the second stage, I delivered an application based on provided UI/UX wireframes, achieving a score of around 84.
 While the application meets the initial requirements, there are areas for improvement which I plan to address in future iterations.